dwdevs/devops-test/README.md

 - [ ] Externalise the balance to create a threadsafe wallet

 ### Contact
-* For any questions, please contact the person/Team who contact you.
+* For any questions, please contact the hiring person/team who contacted you.